chleighton1/TaskNinja/README.md

 ## My process

-I started by drawing out the main dashboard page with pen and paper.
-I also drew out some of the other pages like the calendar and the main splash page.
-I also spent some time drawing out how I wanted my database and tables to be structured and how they would relate to each other.
-Once I finished all that I then used HTML and CSS to put the pages mostly together then I created my python project using Flask to create the functionality of the program.
-The project consists of the following main elements:

--Forms using Flask WTF to receive input from the user: Registration, Login, submitting tasks or goals, updating the account and requesting a password reset.
-I made use of validators to make sure I was getting the right information and / or raise validation errors.
+I began by sketching the main dashboard, along with other pages like the calendar and splash page, using pen and paper.
+I also outlined the structure of my database and its tables, considering their relationships.
+With that blueprint in mind:

+1. **HTML/CSS:** I translated the sketches into web pages using HTML and CSS, focusing on layout and design.
+2. **Python with Flask:** I initiated a Python project using Flask to implement the program's functionality.
+Here's an overview of the main elements:
+   - **Forms:** Utilized Flask WTF to create forms for user registration, login, task/goal submission, account updates, and password reset.
+Integrated validators to ensure data integrity and handle validation errors effectively.
--Models for the database using SQLAlchemy.
-The main model is the 'Users' model.
-This contains the relevant user information as well as a relationship to the tasks and goals tables.
-Idea is that each user should only be able to see their own tasks and goals.
-I also have a Quote table, this is just to store the 'Quote of The Day' received from the API request, so I only need to make 1 request per day.
+   - **Database Models:** Employed SQLAlchemy to define database models, with the central model being 'Users'.
+This model stored user information and maintained relationships with 'tasks' and 'goals' tables.
+The 'Quote' table was also added to store the 'Quote of The Day' obtained from an API request, ensuring only one request per day.

--Routes for all the different functionality of the website such as adding users/tasks/goals to the database, logging in and registering an account, passing the relevent information to each page(forms, datetime objects, images, etc.).
+   - **Routes:** Implemented routes to handle various functionalities of the website, such as user/task/goal management, login/register actions, and passing necessary data to each page (e.g., forms, datetime objects, images).

--Templates for all the HTML pages.
-I made a main 'layout' page and then extended that for all the remaining pages
+   - **Templates:** Created HTML templates for all pages, utilizing a main 'layout' page and extending it for other pages for consistency.

--Calendar so you can schedule tasks for the future and see what you have for each day.
-I made use of HTMLCalendar but I wanted to change some of the functionality so I inherited it into my UserCalendar class and adjusted the functions I needed to get what I wanted.
-This included passing in specific class names and hrefs so you could click on a date and have it take you to a new page with that dates information(specific to that user).

--Postgres database
+   - **Calendar:** Integrated a calendar feature to schedule tasks and view daily plans.
+Initially utilized HTMLCalendar but customized its functionality by subclassing into 'UserCalendar', adapting necessary functions to enable user-specific actions such as clicking on dates to view individualized information.
+3. **Postgres Database:** Utilized Postgres as the backend database to store user information, tasks, goals, and daily quotes.

+This approach ensured a structured and functional web application with Flask, incorporating necessary features like forms, database management, routing, templating, and calendar integration to create a user-friendly experience.

 ### Built with